 You will need your passport, residence visa and Emirates ID to enter into a tenancy agreement.
 Having these ready, along with the required funds, will help you secure your dream home more quickly.

-Hiring a real estate broker can help you find the right property in a highly competitive and dynamic market.
+Hiring a real estate broker in Dubai can help you find the right property in a highly competitive and dynamic market.
 They can also assist in negotiating the terms of the lease with your potential landlord and keep you up to date with upcoming listings that match your requirements.
 We strongly recommend that you only hire registered real estate brokers.
 You can ask to see their RERA card to confirm that they are operating legally.

 Your broker should accompany all viewings.
 Ask as many questions as you want, and be sure to take note of any maintenance issues and ask your broker to arrange for repairs before you move in.